OmnipreneurshipAcademy/devstack/docs/adg/transifex_translations.rst

 **NOTE:** This command will automatically extract strings from changed files, put them in multiple file segments (i.e. django-partial.po, mako.po and so on) and put them to the source language folder (i.e. conf/locale/en).

-Merge these new strings files to our target translation language (e.g. Arabic) folder (i.e. conf/locale/ar) by the following command:
+Merge these new string files to our target translation language (e.g. Arabic) folder (i.e. conf/locale/ar) by the following command:

 .. code:: sh